EGimenoS/natours/README.md

 Some of the advanced CSS techniques used here are:

-- clip-path
+- clip-path.
-- Keyframe animations
+- Keyframe animations.
-- Transition animations
+- Transition animations.
-- Use of ::after pseudo-element
+- Use of ::after pseudo-element.
-- Use of background-clip
+- Use of background-clip.
-- Use of `backface-visibiliy` and `perspective`
+- Use of `backface-visibiliy` and `perspective`.
 - Use of background blend modes.
 - Use of box-decoration-break
-- Use of shape-outside
+- Use of shape-outside.

-...and some more.
+- Styling radio buttons.

+...etc.